Skip to main content

 #

-The Athens coastline has several wineries with stunning sea views.
-These tours combine wine tasting with the beautiful Athenian Riviera.
+Here’s one that surprises people: the Athens coastline has several wineries with sea views.
+These tours combine wine tasting with the beautiful Athenian Riviera — think Mediterranean blue stretching to the horizon while you swirl a glass of something local.

 Highlights: